The module structure of the equivariant K-theory of the based loop group of SU(2): Introduction

 \end{theorem}

 This theorem should not be surprising to experts for two reasons.
-Firstly, the computation for the non-equivariant case, using an analogous filtration, follows from the work of many other authors: for instance, James \cite{James1955} described in 1955 a filtration of spaces of the form $\Omega \Sigma X$, which applies to our situation of $G=SU(2)$ since $SU(2) \cong S^3 \cong \Sigma S^2$, while Pressley and Segal develop a theory for general loop groups $\Omega G$ in \cite{PS86}, which was further developed by Mitchell in \cite{Mit86}).
+Firstly, the computation for the non-equivariant case, using an analogous filtration, follows from the work of many other authors: for instance, James \cite{James1955} described in 1955 a filtration of spaces of the form $\Omega \Sigma X$, which applies to our situation of $G=SU(2)$ since $SU(2) \cong S^3 \cong \Sigma S^2$, while Pressley and Segal develop a theory for general loop groups $\Omega G$ in \cite{PS86}, which was further developed by Mitchell in \cite{Mit86}.
 Indeed, the technical geometric tools for our argument are $G$-equivariant analogues of the ideas of Pressley and Segal.
 However, our geometric results are not immediate corollaries of those in \cite{PS86}, mainly due to Theorem~\ref{Ur_bundle}.
 The non-equivariant analogue of Theorem~\ref{Ur_bundle} in~\cite{PS86} is a description of a certain space as a product of contractible spaces \cite[(8.4.4)]{PS86}, while in Theorem~\ref{Ur_bundle}, we instead get a non-trivial bundle over $\PP^1$.
 This geometric distinction is relevant in our analysis.
 Secondly, statements similar to Theorem~\ref{theorem:intro} for the $(T \times S^1)$-equivariant $K$-theory $K^*_{T \times S^1}(\Omega G)$ can be deduced by Kac-Moody methods (see Kostant-Kumar~\cite{KK90}) or GKM methods (see e.g. Harada-Henriques-Holm~\cite{HHH05}).
 However, our $G$-equivariant result is not an immediate corollary of these torus-equivariant results since, for instance, it is not always the case for a $G$-space $X$ that

-(cf. for example \cite[Example 4.8]{HarLanSja09}).
+(cf. for example \cite[Example 4.8]{HarLanSja09}), where $W$ is the Weyl group.
 For this reason we worked instead with $G$-equivariant analogues of the approach in \cite{PS86}.
-(In fact, as it turns out, direct computation confirms the isomorphism $K^*_G(\Omega G) \cong K^*_T(\Omega G)^W$ is satisfied in our case.)
+(In fact, as it turns out, direct computation confirms that the isomorphism $K^*_G(\Omega G) \cong K^*_T(\Omega G)^W$ is satisfied in our case.)

 We now summarize the strategy of our computation in some more detail.
 Let $\Omega_{\poly}G$ and $\Omega_{\psm}G$ denote the subspaces of polynomial and piecewise smooth loops, respectively, in $\Omega G$.
 (Both are defined more precisely below.)
 One of our key steps is to prove that there are $G$-equivariant homotopy equivalences